 5. Do you have proof that your partner is financially stable?

-Private companies are not required to publish their financial statements or provide customers or the public with audited financial statements.
 Do you have proof that your partner has the size and the financial strength and stability to withstand any significant changes in the market?
 Economic downturns and business failures are an inevitable part of the global marketplace and are especially prevalent in these times.
 A provider’s untimely business failure or disruption during a market downturn could impact your ability to receive payments promptly or even result in a loss of funds.
 This can affect the organizations’ reputation, its ability to attract international medical customers and impact a provider in other unforeseeable, negative ways.
 Review and monitor the financial strength of your provider and have confidence that your medical customers’ money and your reputation are not at risk.

 6. Does your international payments provider have a fraud prevention program in place?